 Commercial fishing is an important use of natural resources in Cook Inlet to the east of the Prospecting Permit Area.
 Salmon, Pacific herring (Clupea pallasii), and groundfish are harvested in Upper Cook Inlet.
-In 2020, the Upper Cook Inlet commercial harvest was approximately 1.2 million salmon.
-This was 65 percent less than the previous 10-year average annual harvest of 3.2 million fish.
+In 2019, the Upper Cook Inlet commercial harvest was approximately 2.1 million salmon.
+This was 37 percent less than the previous 10-year average annual harvest of 3.2 million fish.
 All five species of Pacific salmon are present in Upper Cook Inlet, sockeye salmon are the most valuable, accounting for nearly 93 percent of the total value during the past 20 years.
-The estimated sockeye run, based on preliminary data, was 4.3 million fish.
-The ex-vessel value of the 2020 harvest of all salmon species of approximately \$5.2 million was 81 percent less than the previous 10-year average annual ex-vessel value of \$27 million and was the worst exvessel value on record.
-All species-specific ex-vessel values were below average in 2019 for Upper Cook Inlet (ADF&G 2020a).
-There are 6 commercial fishing permits issued to people from Tyonek that were current at the time of this written finding (CFEC 2021).
+The estimated sockeye run, based on preliminary data, was 5.2 million fish, or 13 percent less than forecast.
+The ex-vessel value of the 2019 harvest of all salmon species of approximately \$18 million was 40 percent less than the previous 10-year average annual ex-vessel value of \$30 million.
+All species-specific ex-vessel values were below average in 2019 for Upper Cook Inlet (ADF&G 2019).
+There are 6 commercial fishing permits issued to people from Tyonek that were current at the time of this written finding (CFEC 2020).

 The Kustatan Subdistrict includes those waters from the Drift River terminal to the Northern District boundary near the West Foreland which is south of Trading Bay and the closest subdistrict to the Prospecting Permit Area.
-In 2020, 13 permit holders reported harvest.
+In 2019, 13 permit holders reported harvest.
 Over 92 percent of the harvest typically comes from the Big River sockeye salmon fishery, which empties into Redoubt Bay.
 The Big River sockeye salmon fishery is an early season fishery occurring from June 1-24.
-The 2020 sockeye salmon harvest from the Kustatan subdistrict was 7,714 sockeye salmon which was approximately twice as much as the average annual harvest of 3,193 fish during the previous 10 years (ADF&G 2020a).
+The 2019 sockeye salmon harvest was approximately 7 percent less than the average annual harvest of 3,268 fish during the previous 10 years (ADF&G 2019).

 The harvest numbers for Pacific cod (Gadus macrocephalus) have declined in recent years.
 The average total harvest for pot fishing in state waters of Cook Inlet from 2010 through 2017 was 2,886,764 pounds.
-In 2018 the harvest dropped to 407,088 pounds, then 411,104 pounds in 2019, and in 2020, 393,930 pounds were harvested (ADF&G 2020c).
-Pacific cod season closed to vessels fishing with pot gear on February 28, 2020, but the less productive jig fishing season remained open in state waters (ADF&G 2020b).
+In 2018 the harvest dropped to 407,088 pounds, then 411,104 pounds in 2019, and in 2020, 393,930 pounds were harvested (ADF&G 2020b).
+Pacific cod season closed to vessels fishing with pot gear on February 28, 2020, but the less productive jig fishing season remains open in state waters (ADF&G 2020a).